telosnetwork/native-to-evm-transaction/README.md

 This repository requires NodeJS 14+ as well as EOSIO's `cleos` & `keosk` and a running `nodeos` instance

+**/!\ The EVM address linked to your native account MUST have enough TLOS in balance to pay for gas fees !**

 ## Using our example

 ### 1. Get a ERC20 MintableToken address